 Whilst these subjects are often grouped together on combined courses, there are very important differences between them:

-- Pharmacy Pharmacy degrees prepare individuals to become pharmacists.
-As clinicians with a strong science foundation, they are the experts in the use of medicines to provide care to patients.
-Increasingly, as healthcare professionals, pharmacists provide many other key services such as flu and COVID-19 vaccinations, treatment for coughs and colds as well as blood pressure monitoring.
+- Pharmacy degrees (MPharm) are mandatory in order to become a pharmacist.
+As clinicians with a strong science foundation, they are experts in the use of medicines to provide care to patients.
+Pharmacists are key members of the healthcare team and work in many different settings, including in

 - Pharmacology degrees are more research-focused, teaching you how to investigate chemical effects and create new remedies.